avrebarra/avrebarra.github.io/_posts/2021-10-14-structuring-go-module.md

 These principles aren't that long.
 You can pretty much get a good grasp for it by directly reading the code.
 But I'll probably still write this in parts (or as a longer versions) because I want to elaborate and emphasize a bit on the reason why some decisions are made.

+You can check the final module files on [this gist](https://gist.github.com/avrebarra/5a6acf7ff31df7acc548d16e029ac97c) link.

 <hr class="separator">

 # 1. Prefer Flat File Topology